How to Get the Testing Accommodations You Need in College

 Is it hard to get accommodations in college?

-Since colleges are legally bound to offer certain disability services to students who have ADA status, getting testing accommodations should be a straightforward process.
+Since colleges are legally bound to offer certain disability services to students who meet the definition of disability under the ADA, getting testing accommodations should be straightforward.
 Furthermore, many of your instructors are passionate about teaching.
-They likely will be happy to provide testing accommodations that can help you succeed.
+They will likely be happy to provide testing accommodations to help you succeed.

-However, if you find the process isn't simple, there are advocates available to help you secure accommodations.
+However, if you find the process complicated, advocates are available to help you secure accommodations.

 Why are test accommodations important?

-You will be investing your money, time, and energy into your education.
-Testing accommodations are incredibly important because you need your test scores to accurately reflect the knowledge and skills you're gaining from a course.
+You will invest your money, time, and energy into your education.
+Testing accommodations are incredibly important because you need your test scores to accurately reflect the knowledge and skills you gain from a course.

 You don't want to retake a course just because you didn't have the testing accommodations you needed.